Fabio-SS/Fabio-SS/README.md

 - 👨🏻‍💻 &nbsp; I like front-end and back-end technology.

-- 🚀 &nbsp; My goal is to take flight in the fullstack programming area.
+- 🚀 &nbsp; My goal is to take off as a fullstack developer.

 - ❤️ &nbsp; I love technology and its evolution.
 <br><br>